Penning has acquired Veli's wealth-management business — introducing Penning Wealth. Learn more

 MiCA applies to two categories: crypto-asset service providers (CASPs) and crypto-asset issuers.
 CASPs are firms that custody, exchange, transmit, advise on, or place crypto-assets on behalf of clients.
 Issuers are entities that publicly offer crypto-assets — most of MiCA's issuer rules target stablecoin issuers (electronic-money tokens and asset-referenced tokens).
 Crypto-assets that already qualify as financial instruments (MiFID securities, deposits) sit outside MiCA and continue to be regulated by the existing frameworks.

-A CASP licence authorises a firm to offer one or more of ten services: custody and administration of crypto-assets, operation of a trading platform, exchange of crypto-assets for fiat or for other crypto-assets, execution of orders, placing of crypto-assets, reception and transmission of orders, advice, portfolio management, transfer services, and crypto-asset issuance.
-Penning is licensed for trading-platform operation, exchange, custody, execution, transmission, transfer, and portfolio management.
+A CASP license authorises a firm to offer one or more of ten services: custody and administration of crypto-assets, operation of a trading platform, exchange of crypto-assets for fiat or for other crypto-assets, execution of orders, placing of crypto-assets, reception and transmission of orders, advice, portfolio management, transfer services, and crypto-asset issuance.
+Penning is licensed for seven of these: custody, exchange of crypto for fiat, exchange between crypto-assets, execution, reception and transmission of orders, portfolio management, and transfer services.
+Custody, while authorised, is not a product Penning currently offers — Penning operates as a brokerage and holds no client crypto; assets are delivered directly to your own wallet.

 EU passporting

-A CASP licence granted in one member state lets the firm serve customers in any other EU member state without applying separately in each.
-Penning holds its CASP licence from the Danish FSA (Finanstilsynet) and passports it across the EU.
+A CASP license granted in one member state lets the firm serve customers in any other EU member state without applying separately in each.
+Penning holds its CASP license from the Danish FSA (Finanstilsynet) and passports it across the EU.
 This is mechanically similar to how MiFID II investment firms passport across the EU.

 Operational requirements